steadybit/action-kit/docs/parameter-types.md

 Defines a regular expression, which is used to validate the input value as a regular expression.

+The validation will be done on server side with `java` regex flavor.

 <img src="img/parameters/regex.png" width="512" alt="Screenshot showing what the Steadybit user interface element for a regex parameter looks like." />

 ### Example